 Little things console us because little things afflict us.
 Blaise Pascal afflictconsolething Change image and share on social

-The gospel to me is simply irresistible.
-Blaise Pascal gospelirresistiblesimply Change image and share on social
+The knowledge of God is very far from the love of Him.
+Blaise Pascal godknowledgelove Change image and share on social